UniCredit CEO joins calls for banking union

 European leaders will discuss specific steps towards a banking union, a more integrated fiscal policy and the possibility of a debt redemption fund at a summit on June 28-29, according to a document prepared for the meeting.

-Ghizzoni said UniCredit had no liquidity concerns. "(Our capitalisation) is very good because, also thanks to the capital increase that made us the most capitalised bank in Europe, we have stayed on the market," Ghizzoni said.
+Ghizzoni said UniCredit had no liquidity concerns. "(Our capitalization) is very good because, also thanks to the capital increase that made us the most capitalized bank in Europe, we have stayed on the market," Ghizzoni said.

-UniCredit reported net profit of 914 million euros ($1.2 billion) in the first quarter, signalling it was starting to turn a corner after shoring up its capital base in January via a 7.5-billion-euro cash call.
+UniCredit reported net profit of 914 million euros ($1.2 bln) in the first quarter, signaling it was starting to turn a corner after shoring up its capital base in January via a 7.5-billion-euro cash call.

 The bank made a 9.2-billion-euro loss last year on big asset writedowns, scrapped its dividend and announced 6,150 job cuts.